idleberg/node-makensis/README.md

 ### Wine

 You can setup NSIS in your [Wine](http://winehq.org/) environment, but keep in mind that Wine writes standard streams while executing `makensis`.
-You can disable these debug messages by setting the `WINEDEBUG` environment variable to `-all`.
+To disable these debug messages, set the `WINEDEBUG` environment variable to `-all`.

 ## Installation